jmh3434/java-precourse/Precourse Java.md

 ## Observer-Observable

-One to one - delegation

-##### **One to many - observer**
+Where delegation was for **one to one** relationships, Observer is used for **one to many** relationships.

-When one object changes state, all of its dependents are notified and updated automatically.
+-   When one object changes state, all of its dependents are notified and updated automatically.

-One object is the (subject) and we have multiple (dependents) that care about that object
+-   One object is the (subject) and then we have multiple (dependents) that care about that object.

+#### Weather Station
-Let's take the example of a **weather station**

-the weather station's job is to collect information like temperature, humidity, etc.
+Let's take the example of a **weather station**.
+The weather station's job is to collect information like temperature, humidity, etc.

-This is the one.. in the **one to many** definition and we can call the one - the subject
+The Weather Station is the one.. in the **one to many** definition and we can call the one - the subject

-The **observers** will be **many**
+-   The **observers** will be **many**

 The observers want the most up to date information that this weather station retrieves.

-So imagine the weather station got new information once every hour

-Our first observer will be the current display

-The second observer will be in charge of forcasting
+So, imagine the weather station got new information once every hour and our first observer will be the **current display**.
+The second observer will be in charge of forecasting.

-In the observer pattern, we have something called a subscription (the **obsevers** need to register for a **subscription** for the **subject**)
+-   In the observer pattern, we have something called a subscription (the **obsevers** need to register for a **subscription** for the **subject**)

 The registration goes from the observer to the subject.
 Whenever something changes in the subject, the subject will broadcast a message to all of its observers.

-New data gets populated into the weather station and the subject will broadcast a message to all of its observers.
+-   New data gets populated into the weather station and the subject will broadcast a message to all of its observers.

 We can handle this in many ways.
 We could have an update in the Current Display which gets called by the subject.

-That update function, you have a handler that does whatever it needs to do when the data changes.
+And in that  update function, you have a handler that does whatever it needs to do when the data changes.